ho3h/ho3h/README.md

-# 👋 Hi, I’m Theo — a marketer who codes

-I lead **Customer Advocacy at Neo4j**, where I connect marketing, storytelling, and data to showcase how customers use graph technology to solve real-world problems.

-This space is where I experiment — building small tools, APIs, and prototypes that make storytelling scalable and measurable.
+Hi — I’m Theo.
+I lead Customer Advocacy at **Neo4j**, and I build **graph + AI** systems that are meant to work in the real world (not just in a demo).

+---

-### 🧠 What I do
+## What I build
-- Build automation and internal apps to scale customer storytelling
+- Practical agentic workflows (where “agentic” means “it actually does something useful”)
+- Graph-backed retrieval and reasoning patterns for enterprise use cases
-- Create APIs that turn reference data into insight
+- Tools that turn tribal knowledge into something your team can query, reuse, and trust
-- Blend marketing strategy with data architecture and product thinking

-### ⚡ Current projects
+---

+## Selected projects
+- **Forum** — multi-persona simulator to pressure-test messaging and positioning
+- **Account Buster** — account intelligence packages that compress research time from hours to minutes
-- **Customer Reference Agent** — ADK Slack Agent powered by Neo4j GraphDB vector-cypher retrieval + Gemini
+- **Customer Reference Bot** — Slack agent for finding relevant customers, proof points, and stories
-- **Blueprint Builder** — a microapp that turns case studies into playbooks
-- **Graph100** — interactive index of Neo4j’s top customer stories

-> “Marketers who understand systems think in graphs.”
+- **Case Study Engine** — multi-model “tournament” to generate and select higher-quality drafts
+- **Agent Launchpad** — skills vs knowledge framework for building more reliable agents

+---

+## What I’m interested in right now
+Graph as the knowledge layer, LLMs as the reasoning layer — and the operational glue required to ship it inside a company.

+If you’re building in this space, I’m always up for swapping notes.